Center Of Gravity Indicator (COG) Settings & Strategy

 Bearish Divergence

 Do not take the divergence alone to enter a trade.
-Further confirmations are needed from price breaking trend lines or price crossing important moving averages.
+Further confirmations are needed from the price breaking trend lines or it crossing important moving averages.

 COG RSI Combo